 As confusing as this might be, if you are trying to flag down a taxi, keep an eye out for the one with a red sign instead of the green.
 The red ones are usually the ones that are available for transportation and the green ones are full or booked already.

-In Korea, it is still a requirement to wear masks indoors.
-However, you do not need to wear a mask outdoors.
+In Korea, it is still a requirement to wear masks on trains and buses.
+You will also be required to wear one inside medical facilities.

 당신의 미래는 지금 당신이 무엇을 하고 있는가에 달려 있다.